 We typically tend to think hair loss is a guy thing - which is total BS.
 While male pattern baldness may get most of the attention, the truth is that women lose hair the same way men do - there's just less of a conversation around it.
 Classic!

-Avaginal discharge...'sup?), it turns out hair loss in women (whether it be short term or long term) is actually a super common issue.
-A whopping 49 per cent of women will be affected by hair loss throughout their lives and it can start as early as your 20s.nd like many other things we just don't talk about (hey,
+And like many other things we just don't talk about, it turns out hair loss in women (whether it be short term or long term) is actually a super common issue.
+A whopping 49 per cent of women will be affected by hair loss throughout their lives and it can start as early as your 20s.

-The fact is that many of us are getting around with hair that is far from thick and luscious (read: the literal texture of angel hair spaghetti) and that's totally normal.
+The fact is that many of us are getting around with hair that is far from thick and luscious, and that's totally normal.
 But when should we be worried about that clump of hair in our shower drain?
-Or should we just be cool with it?

 Watch: Check out how to use the Mermade Hair Waver to up your volume.
 Post continues below.